Election Day 2024: Why both sides feel this is a tipping point for America

 On Sunday afternoon, two days before the election, they talked through their fears for the country’s future – Mr. Sutherland in his dorm room following a busy week of midterms and Ms. Markow in her home office coming off a Tai Chi retreat.

 They probed each other’s views on everything from abortion to immigration, pushing back at times.
 But they also agreed that the country needs to be preserved for the next generation.
-And they held out hope that – in part because of citizens willing to have conversations like this – it would be.
+And they held out hope – in part because of citizens willing to have conversations like this – that it would be.

-“It’ll be there after us, it was there before us,” said Mr. Sutherland, sporting a red Louisville sweatshirt.
+“It’ll be there after us; it was there before us,” said Mr. Sutherland, sporting a red Louisville sweatshirt.

 After more than 75 minutes, they exchanged emails to continue the conversation.
 Before they logged off, Ms. Markow shared a parting quote.